NathanSDunn/eve-online-jump-distance/README.md

 # eve-online-jump-distance
 A Nifty little JavaScript single page app to calculate the shortest path between Star System nodes using a breadth-first-search.
 It includes a PHP generator script that builds a JSON formatted adjacency map from an SQL dump of the EVE Online universe, which is client side cached to enable real time lookups.

 This single page app consists of a small webpage and javascript to find the shortest amount of jumps between two star systems in the game EVE Online.

-Feel free to change the demo page and use your own pricing calculations.
+RvB was a corporation in EVE but has left and was used to help courier contracts where players transfer in game items originally.
+Now the EVE data dumps, breadth-first-search to mainly find the length (Jumps), a cached larger adjacency map to skip from the PHP an be faster, use jQuery Autocomplete, and a simple calculator that may be useful for similar applications.

+Either way was fun and a great Corp, tons of PvP and cool people.
+I haven't played EVE for years either but maybe sometime Pew Pew a bit another time!

 ## Load SQL dumps
 See https://wiki.eveuniversity.org/Static_Data_Export